 The mid range in these Klipsch stereo speakers is completely clear and open, allowing for subtle articulation to come through that would be lost on lesser systems.
 The upper range never gets shrill and has a natural air under it that seems to be a signature in Klipsch products.

 Overall, if you’re looking for a solid pair of stereo speakers for casual listening, studio work, or piecing together an entertainment system, these Klipsch RP-150M speakers are just about as good as they come, especially for the price.

-If you’re an audiophile who’s in the market for compact bookshelf speakers but doesn’t want to sacrifice on sound quality, it’s time to look at the Q Acoustics Concept 20 speakers.
+If you’re an audiophile and in the market for compact bookshelf speakers but don't want to sacrifice on sound quality, take a look at the Q Acoustics Concept 20 speakers.

 These extremely low-profile bookshelf speakers are rich in sound from the low-mids to the crispy highs.
 Even with the amplifier cranked (to safe power levels) the sound never broke up into distortion and remained clear, not shrill.
 Of course, with any speakers this size, there wasn’t much bass below the low-mid range to speak of, but what was there was full without being muddy.

 What could be seen as a pro for some and a con for others, the Q Acoustics Concept 20 speakers are passive and require an external amplifier.

 For audiophiles, this is a great excuse to drop even more coin on a high fidelity amplifier to get the best possible sound out these already great speakers.
 For casual listeners, however, it can be an inconvenience to worry about amplification with what should be small and discreet bookshelf speakers.

 After testing songs of every conceivable genre, it’s clear that the Q Acoustics Concept 20 speakers are up to just about any challenge.
 For those looking to fill out the living room with clear, crisp, Hi-Fi sound, these stereo speakers from Q Acoustics are a no-brainer.